-- 1. Acceptance of Responsibility by a Student Respondent Prior to Final Outcome: After receiving notice of the allegations but prior to the issuance of a determination, a student Respondent may accept responsibility for the asserted violation of the Policy- By doing so, the student Respondent waives their right to review/appeal the finding of responsibility, if applicable, in any manner.
+- Acceptance of Responsibility by a Student Respondent Prior to Final Outcome: After receiving notice of the allegations but prior to the issuance of a determination, a student Respondent may accept responsibility for the asserted violation of the Policy- By doing so, the student Respondent waives their right to review/appeal the finding of responsibility, if applicable, in any manner.
 In such instances, the investigator(s), in consultation with the Title IX Coordinator, may obtain any additional information necessary to determine appropriate sanctions/remedies.
-If a student Respondent accepts responsibility for the alleged conduct prior to a final outcome being issued, the acceptance of responsibility may be considered a mitigating factor with regard to the issuance of sanctions/remedies.
+If a student Respondent accepts responsibility may be considered a mitigating factor with regard to the issuance of sanctions/remedies.
 Both the Complainant and the Respondent shall be informed concurrently in writing of the Respondent's acceptance of responsibility, sanctions assigned to the Respondent by the University, and whether remedies will be provided by the University to the Complainant, if applicable. - 2.
 No Appeal of Sanctions: Neither party has the right to seek a review/appeal of the determination or the sanctions/remedies assigned to a Respondent who has accepted responsibility prior to a final outcome.